 Pain and Discomfort

-If you do not like the drowsy feeling these medications cause or you do not need this much pain medication, you can try aspirin. extra strength Tylenol, or ibuprofen.
+If you don't like the drowsy feeling these medications cause or you no longer need this strong a medication, you can try aspirin, extra strength Tylenol, or ibuprofen.
 The dosages are:

 - aspirin (two every 6 hours)

-Following your surgery you may notice alterations in your bowel habits.
+You may notice alterations in your bowel habits following your surgery.
 Diarrhea can occur from the surgery itself or from the antibiotics you received.
 This is best treated with Metamucil, Amphojel or Yogurt.
 Constipation is very common and results from the narcotic pain medicine you are taking.
-To avoid constipation take Hailey's MO or Milk of Magnesia as directed on the bottle once per day while you take the narcotics.
+To avoid this, take Hailey's MO or Milk of Magnesia as directed on the bottle one time per day while you take the narcotics.
 If you or your family were not informed of anything unusual after surgery, rest assured that everything is fine and went according to plan.